bharani-palani/bni-cms/README.md

 - REACT_APP_PRODUCTION_DB_NAME='dbname'

 ##### Important:
 - Use the above snippet for declaring your variables.
-Other
-- .env variable file is crucial for DB connection
+- .env variable file is crucial for DB connection.
 - This file should not be committed
 - Unless the above variables are configured good, you cant run awzy in local or production environment
 - **npm run start** or **npm run build** is required after .env changes